 Successful development efforts support a variety of housing options.
-Accordingly, twenty percent (20%) of all housing units in projects using direct site-specific TIF funding assistance are subject to the City's and County's established criteria for mixed income housing.
-In this District, as part of TIF funding, a total of 193 units have been built to date, and 98 are currently set-aside as affordable (HUD funding associated with Lancaster Urban Village requires 51% affordable units).
+Accordingly, twenty percent (20%) of all housing units in projects using direct site-specific TIF funding assistance are subject to the City's and County's established criteria for mixed-income housing.
+In this District, as part of TIF District funding, a total of 193 units have been built to-date, and 98 are currently set-aside as affordable (HUD funding associated with Lancaster Urban Village requires 51% affordable units).

-A total of 1,536 residential units have been completed.
-The 1,119 units completed in the Mockingbird/Lovers Lane Sub-District are market rate and were built without subsidy.
-Units built without TIF subsidy in the Lancaster Corridor Sub-District are affordable either as part of other assistance programs or due to the current market conditions that are at 80% or below area median family income levels.
+A total of 1,536 residential units have been completed, and 330 units are under construction.
+The 1,449 units completed or under construction in the Mockingbird/Lovers Lane Sub-District are market rate and were built without TIF District subsidy.
+Units built without TIF District subsidy in the Lancaster Corridor Sub-District may be affordable as part of other assistance programs.